 - the accused was not criminally negligent.6

 This is probably excusable homicide.
 Paco was provoked to strong emotion by the man.
 Further, the facts do not suggest that Paco intended to kill the guy.
-They just show that he wanted to hit him in a fit of rage.
-In addition, Paco did not have a weapon or kill the man in an unusual way.

 Note that in these cases the defendant has to show that he/she:

 - reacted to something with intense emotion, and

 - most normal people would have “lost their cool” in similar situations, and